Spirituality

 What Is Spirituality Morning?

-Spirituality Morning was a special time dedicated to helping our children pause from the busyness of everyday learning and connect with what matters most.
+Spirituality Morning was a special time dedicated to helping our children pause and connect with what matters most.
 It provided a calm, nurturing space where pupils could think deeply, explore big ideas and reflect on their own thoughts, feelings and values.

 Why We Do It